Milton Keynes grid road system: Horizontal grid roads (ways)

 The H7 Chaffron Way is one of the longest grid roads but is a single carriageway for the entirety of its route.
-It starts in the district of Tattenhoe Park where it had a 300-metre extension built in 2007, runs past Westcroft District Centre, Furzton Lake, The National Bowl, bridges the A5 and the West Coast Main Line in one go, passes Woughton before terminating at a roundabout next to Broughton.
+It starts in the district of Tattenhoe Park where it had a 300-metre extension built in 2007, runs past Westcroft District Centre, Furzton Lake, The National Bowl, bridges the A5 and the West Coast Main Line in one go, then crosses the valley of the River Ouzel before terminating at a roundabout next to Broughton.
 In March 2010, the route onward (Countess Way) was opened which links to Newport Road (former A5130) in Brooklands, a dual carriageway with a permanent bus lane on each side with traffic lights at either end.

 H8 Standing Way is a dual carriageway that crosses MK from west to east, co-designated as the A421.
 The route begins at the Kingston Roundabout near Wavendon, west of Junction 13 of the M1.
 Its route takes north of the Open University campus, Milton Keynes University Hospital, over the A5 and the WCML, and finally leaves for Buckingham at Tattenhoe.

 The H9 Groveway is partly dual-carriageway, running from the major roundabout junction with the A5 and V6 Grafton Street and terminating between Brinklow and Wavendon Gate, at a roundabout junction with Newport Road, the A421 and the H8 Standing Way.

 The H10 Bletcham Way starts as a dual carriageway at the three-way Granby Roundabout with the V6 Grafton Street and V4 Watling Street at Denbigh.
 A short distance after this point it reduces to single carriageway as it passes the industrial estates of Mount Farm and Fenny Lock.
 At the end of this one-kilometre stretch the road crosses under the A5 at an unusual bi-graded triple roundabout, the eastern part of which forms a dogbone interchange.
 From here it reverts to being dual carriageway and takes on the designation of A4146.
 It remains like this for two grid stretches before the A4146 turns off onto the V11 Tongwell Street.
 The H10 then continues east, again as a single carriageway for a short distance before finishing as a local distributor in the district of Old Farm Park on the very south eastern edge of Milton Keynes.